Life

 Last December Australian actor Amy Hack was riding high.
 She had recently starred in an acclaimed, award-winning stage adaptation of Isaac Bashevis Singer’s Yentl, a shtetl-set tale of a young woman who, forbidden by Orthodox Jewish law from studying the Torah, disguises herself as a man.

 The sold-out show performed at Sydney Opera House, among other venues.
-And so it was that one day last December, brimful of the acclaim she received for Yentl and now looking forward to the London transfer of the show which opens today at Marylebone Theatre, that Hack was performing a very different entertainment on a small Sydney stage.
-She was singing the Spanish Christmas song Feliz Navidad when news began to filter into the auditorium about something happening ten minutes drive away on Bondi beach.
+And so it was that on one evening last December, still brimful of the acclaim she received for Yentl – and now looking forward to the London transfer of the production – that Hack was performing in a seasonal show during the run-up to Christmas.
+As she sang the Spanish song Feliz Navidad news began to reach her audience about something happening ten minutes’ drive away on Bondi Beach.

-“It was all very surreal,” says the Melbourne-raised performer speaking to me from her Sydney home before travelling to London where the transfer of Yentl opens this week at Marylebone Theatre.
+“It was all very surreal,” says the Melbourne-raised performer, speaking to me from her Sydney home before travelling to London where Yentl opens this week at Marylebone Theatre.

 To get more from Life, click here to sign up for our free Life newsletter.